David-McKenna/udpPacketManager/README.md

 - `csh`, `autoconf`, `libtool` (for PSRDADA compile)

 To avail of voltage calibration through [dreamBeam](https://github.com/2baOrNot2ba/dreamBeam), we additionally require
-- A Python 3.8+ Interprerater available at compile and runtime
+- A Python 3.8+ Interpreter available at compile and runtime

 To automatically install the required dependencies on Debian-based systems, the following commands should suffice.
 ```shell